wurstscript/WurstScript/manual.md

 A _function_ definition consists of a name, a list of formal parameters and a return type.
 The return type is declared after the formal parameters using the _returns_ keyword.
-If the function does not return a value this part is ommitted.
+If the function does not return a value this part is omitted.

 	// this function returns the maximum of two integers function max(int a, int b) returns int